-Add to the Aristolochia five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; pack in a closed percolator; set aside for three days; percolate with more of the Alcohol, added in ten portions of two fluid ounces (or one hundred cubic centimetres) each, at intervals of twelve hours; continue the percolation, with more Alcohol if necessary, until the resulting product measures one pint (or one thousand cubic centimetres).
+Add to the Aristolochia five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; pack in a closed percolator; set aside for three days; percolate with the remaining Alcohol, added in ten portions of two fluid ounces (or one hundred cubic centimetres) each, at intervals of twelve hours; continue the percolation, with more Alcohol if necessary, until the product measures one pint (or one thousand cubic centimetres).

-Dose. $-\frac{1}{2}$ to 2 fluid drachms.
+Dose.-1⁄2 to 2 fluid drachms.
 India.
 Eastern Colonies.

 LIQUOR BERBERIDIS CONCENTRATUS.

 Concentrated Solution of Berberis.

-Berberis, in No. 40 and powder . . .
-10 ounces 500 grammes
+Berberis, in No. 40 powder . . .
+10 ounces .
+500 grammes

 Alcohol (20 per cent.)
-25 fl. ounces 1250 cubic centimetres or a sufficient quantity hours; continue the percolation, with more Alcohol if necessary, until the resulting product measures one pint (or one thousand cubic centimetres).
+25 fl. ounces { 1250 cubic centimetres or a sufficient quantity hours; continue the percolation, with more Alcohol if necessary, until the product measures one pint (or one thousand cubic centimetres).

-Add to the Berberis five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; pack in a closed percolator; set aside for three days; percolate with more of the Alcohol, added in ten portions of two fluid ounces (or one hundred cubic centimetres) each, at intervals of twelve
+Add to the Berberis five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; pack in a closed percolator; set aside for three days; percolate with the remaining Alcohol, added in ten portions of two fluid ounces (or one hundred cubic centimetres) each, at intervals of twelve